 Unlike many ceratopsians, of which paleontologists more often than not only find the skulls of, most of Pentaceratops' body is known, as well.
 What is interesting is that the neural arches in the middle of the back are relatively tall.
 This suggests that there may have been muscles attaching there that led to the back of the skull, to help hold up the giant frill.

 Most recently, in 2011, the remains of a juvenile Pentaceratops were discovered in New Mexico by a team of paleontologists from the New Mexico Museum of Natural History and Science.
-It took years to finally get the big baby out of the rock until it was finally airlifted, via helicopter, to the museum in 2015 to be worked on further in its lab.
+It took years to finally get the big baby out of the rock until it was finally airlifted, via helicopter, to the museum in 2015 to be worked on further in a lab.
 This awesome find will be on display in the years to come when it is fully excavated and prepped!

 That is all for this week!
 As always feel free to comment below or on the facebook page!